 In response, Pincus posted a bit of a tongue in cheek article that offers evidence to the 9mm cartridge’s usefulness in actual self defense encounters.
 You can read that article here.

-I should note that Leatham and Pincus have worked together in the past, and I believe are friends.
-I do not believe there is any animosity between them.
+I should note that Leatham and Pincus have worked together in the past, and I believe they are friends.
+I have no reason to believe there is any animosity between them.

 Leatham is an accomplished competition shooter.
-However, I haven’t heard a serious argument made for momentum being an indicator of load effectiveness against an attacker since the early 90s.
+However, in the original video – which has been removed – Leatham appears to make an argument that the .45 offers better “stopping power” than the 9mm based on the concept of momentum.
+I haven’t heard a serious argument made for momentum being an indicator of load effectiveness against an attacker since the early 90s.
 I was a bit stunned by his emphatic assertion that momentum as being something of significant note.